 Refractive Power of the Eye

-Refraction describes the deflection of light rays to change their angle as the pass onto the retina, which is necessary for the formation of a focused image.
-The cornea contributes the majority of the refractive power of the eye, the remaining percentage being attributed by the lens.
+Refraction describes the deflection of light rays to change their angle as they pass onto the retina, which is necessary for the formation of a focused image.
+The cornea contributes the majority of the refractive power of the eye, the remaining percentage being attributed to the lens.

 Accommodation refers to dynamic changes in the refractive power of the lens, which is achieved by modifying the shape of the lens.
 The shape of the lens is controlled by two opposing forces: